Tue 26 May 2020

 To make easier understanding of the amount of wood needed, I will be referencing by ounces in my breakdown lists.

-Adding to The Traditional Smoker
+Adding Wood for Food Smoking in The Traditional Smoker

 If you adhere to the basic rule of low temperature cooking on a smoker, then you’ll likely be cooking between 225° and 250°F. You will also likely be using lump charcoal or traditional charcoal known as briquets, for the fuel or heat.
 That is the material that keeps the smoker at a steady temperature.